SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

+Two user studies were conducted to assess the perceptual realism and controllability of \method compared to baselines.
+In both cases, the Thurstone Case V Law of Comparative Judgement~\cite{thurstone2017} is used to obtain a $z$-score for each method, where a higher value indicates higher human preference.
+Here, we give an overview of those user studies.
+Refer to the supp. for additional details and studies.
-A user study was conducted to evaluate the realism of local lighting control.
-Here, we use the ``user-controlled'' version of the dataset (see \cref{sec:eval-dataset}) to evaluate whether the realism of results obtained by conditioning on a specific lighting direction, even if it is not the dominant light direction.

-We evaluate the three methods with the best PSNR from \cref{tab:quant_results}, namely \method (with the ZeroComp backbone), Neural Gaffer~\cite{jin2024neural_gaffer} and IC-Light~\cite{iclight}.
+\paragraph{User study I: Overall realism} Here, we use the ``user-controlled'' version of the dataset (see \cref{sec:eval-dataset}) to evaluate the realism of results obtained by conditioning on a specific lighting direction, even if it is not aligned with the scene lighting conditions.
+We compare \method against the three baselines with the best PSNR from \cref{tab:quant_results}, namely Neural Gaffer~\cite{jin2024neural_gaffer}, IC-Light~\cite{zhang2025iclight}, and ZeroComp~\cite{zhang2025zerocomp}+SDEdit~\cite{meng2022sdedit}.
 Since no ground truth is available, we design a two-alternative forced choice user study, where results obtained by two methods are shown side by side.
 The participants are asked to ``Click on the image that looks the most realistic, by considering both the appearance of the object and its shadows.''
-For each pair of methods, a set of 40 random images are chosen, resulting in 120 pairs of images observed by each participant.
-We randomly shuffle the 120 pairs for each user, as well as the left-right order.
+For each pair of methods, a set of 20 random images are chosen (we ensure images where shadows are clearly visible are selected), resulting in 120 pairs of images observed by each participant.
+We randomly shuffle the 120 pairs for each user, and the left-right order.
+Three sentinel images were added to discard observers that did not understand the task.
 Examples are shown in \cref{fig:qual-usercontrol}.

-The user study was completed by $N=37$ observers.
-Following Giroux~\etal~\cite{giroux2024towards}, we used the Thurstone Case V Law of Comparative Judgement~\cite{thurstone2017} to obtain a scaling $z$-score for each method, where a higher scale indicates a higher human preference.
-The results, shown in \cref{fig:user-study-plot} show that our method is the favorite.
-The 95\% confidence interval error bars also show that the margin in performance is statistically significant, indicating that \method achieves the highest realism.
+User study I was completed by $N=35$ observers. \Cref{fig:user-study}a shows that our method is the favorite, indicating that \method achieves the highest realism, with a statistically significant difference to Neural Gaffer and IC-Light.

+\myparagraph{User study II: lighting control} Since the goal of our method is to give full artistic control over the object relighting, we design a second two-alternative forced choice user study to evaluate lighting controllability separately from the realism.
+The users were shown two videos side by side and were asked to ``Select the video where the light direction has the most impact on the lighting of the object, by considering both the appearance of the object and its shadows.''.
+The videos show a virtual object relit by a rotating light source (see supp.).
+Here, we compared the two methods with the highest realism according to user study I: \method and ZeroComp+SDEdit.
+Since this task aims to evaluate the local relighting within the object mask only, we replace the shadowed background with the output from our method.